avineeth/gyan/04_concurrency.md

 ### What is a deadlock

+- Deadlock in Java is a condition where two or more threads are blocked forever, waiting for each other.
 - Deadlocks will only occur when you have two or more locks that can be aquired at the same time and they are grabbed in different order.
 - Ways to avoid having deadlocks are:
 1. avoid having locks (if possible),